LarsWiegers/laravel-maps/README.md

 ![console.cloud.google.com](https://console.cloud.google.com/project/_/apiui/credential)
 Create an api key and enable the Maps Javascript API in the console aswell.
 Place the api key in the env file like this ``MAPS_GOOGLE_MAPS_ACCESS_TOKEN``

+### Good to know
+Double quotes need to be escaped, i.e. add a backslash followed by double quotes (/")

 ### Usage in livewire
 This library does not support livewire out of the box, but some users have found a workaround to work.